blocknative/web3-onboard/packages/transaction-preview/README.md

 export type TransactionPreviewAPI = {
   /**
-   * Pass this method a standard EIP1193 provider
+   * This Method accepts a standard EIP1193 provider
    * (such as an injected wallet from window.ethereum)
    * and it will be patched to allow for transaction previewing */
   patchProvider: (provider: PatchedEIP1193Provider) => PatchedEIP1193Provider

   /**
-   * Pass this method a standard EIP1193 provider
-   * (such as an injected wallet from window.ethereum)
-   * and it will be patched to allow for transaction previewing */
+   * This Method accepts:
+   * apiKey: string - Blocknative API key (https://explorer.blocknative.com/)
+   * sdk: instance of an initialized bnc-sdk (www.npmjs.com/package/bnc-sdk)
+   * containerElement: string of an html id selector (e.g. "#my-html-el") */
   init: (initializationOptions: TransactionPreviewInitOptions) => void

   /**
-   * Pass this method a transaction that would be passed to a wallet provider
+   * This method accepts a transaction meant for a wallet provider
-   * (such as transaction built using a lib like Ethers or Web3)
+   * (created using libraries like Ethers or Web3), simulates the transaction
-   * and the transaction will be simulated and a UI generated
+   * and generates a corresponding UI.
    * Note: the package will need to initialized with the `init`
    * function prior to usage
    */